Gliding vertex on the horizontal bounding box for multi-oriented object detection: Experiments

-\textbf{Ablation study}.
-To further verify the effectiveness of the proposed method, we compare with two baseline methods using rotated bounding box representation (denoted by RBox reg.) and quadrangle representation (denoted by Vertex Reg.) on DOTA~\cite{xia2018dota}.
 Some qualitative comparison can be found in Fig.~\ref{fig:ablation}.
 We rotate an image with several different angles and test the proposed method and two baseline methods on the rotated images.
-Rotated bounding box representation produces inaccurate results due to the imprecise angle regression.
-The baseline method based on regression of four vertices have difficulty for tilted objects at some orientations due to the confusion in defining the vertex order in training.
+The RBox reg. produces inaccurate results due to the imprecise angle regression.
+The Vertex reg. have difficulty for tilted objects at some orientations due to the confusion in defining the vertex order in training.
 The proposed method is able to accurately detect objects of any orientations.

 The quantitative comparison with baseline methods is depicted in the middle of Tab.~\ref{tab:dota_quantitativeresults}.
 The proposed method outperforms the two baseline methods by a large margin.
-Specifically, the proposed method outperforms the baseline using rotated bounding box regression and quadrangle regression by 6.30\% and 11.37\% mAP at the cost of ignorable runtime.
+Specifically, the proposed method outperforms the RBox reg. and Vertex reg. by 6.30\% and 11.37\% mAP at the cost of ignorable runtime.
 In fact, as depicted in Tab.~\ref{tab:dota_quantitativeresults}, the proposed method is more efficient than both baseline methods producing more false detections.
 To further demonstrate the accuracy of the proposed method, we also conduct a benchmark using larger IoU threshold 0.7 in the evaluation system.
 As shown in Tab.~\ref{tab:dota_quantitativeresults}, the improvement is even more significant, changing from 6.30\% (\resp 11.37\%) to 25.93\% (\resp 15.98\%).
+This further demonstrates the accuracy of the proposed method in detecting oriented objects.